sohankanna/PhishingSimulator/README.md

 - **🎯 Dynamic Campaign Management:** Create, launch, and monitor targeted phishing campaigns with ease.
 - **📊 Real-time Analytics Dashboard:** A visual dashboard provides immediate insights into campaign performance, including who clicked, click-through rates, and identification of high-risk individuals.
 - **🎓 Instant User Education:** Employees who click a simulated phishing link are immediately redirected to a "You've Been Phished" landing page that explains the simulation and provides actionable tips for spotting real-world threats.
-- **⚡ Asynchronous Task Processing:** Uses Celery and a message broker to handle the bulk sending of emails in the background, ensuring the UI remains fast and responsive.

 ## 📸 Visual Showcase